CARBOCATIONS (or CARBONIUM IONS)

 Applying that to carbocations of various sorts . . .

-You will see that the electron pushing effect of the CH3 group is placing more and more negative charge on the positive carbon as you go from primary to secondary to tertiary carbocations.
+You will see that the electron transfer from the CH3 group is placing more and more negative charge on the positive carbon as you go from primary to secondary to tertiary carbocations.
 The effect of this, of course, is to cut down that positive charge.

 At the same time, the region around the various CH3 groups is becoming somewhat positive.
 The net effect, then, is that the positive charge is being spread out over more and more atoms as you go from primary to secondary to tertiary ions.